Pamela Rendi-Wagner: Political career

 In 2012, Rendi-Wagner joined the Association of Social Democratic University Graduates, an organization affiliated with the SPÖ.
 Following the death of Minister for Health and Women Sabine Oberhauser in February 2017, Rendi-Wagner was appointed as her successor on 8 March, replacing interim minister Alois Stöger.
 She served in the government of Chancellor Christian Kern.
 Only shortly before her inauguration, she became a member of the SPÖ.
-She became a member of the National Council in the election in October, but due to the change in government, she left the ministry on 18 December 2017.
+She became a member of the National Council in the election in October; due to the change in government, she left the ministry on 18 December 2017.
 She declined to return as an official in the Ministry of Health.
 Thereafter, Rendi-Wagner became the SPÖ's spokeswoman for health.
 She joined the joint committee as well as the committees for health, environment, economy, and foreign affairs, becoming deputy chair of the health committee.

 After Kern announced his pending resignation as SPÖ chairman in September 2018, the party executive board designated Rendi-Wagner as his successor.
 She was confirmed at a party convention on 24 November with 97.8% of votes, becoming the first woman to lead the SPÖ in the party's history.
 She stated that she wanted to define the party as modern, progressive, and cosmopolitan, pushing it to "have the courage to provide simple and understandable answers" and stand for equal opportunity and justice.
 She sought to provide a sharp contrast with the ÖVP and FPÖ without opposing the government dogmatically.
-She said that she was "not a fan of the left-right split", and was perceived as seeking to bring the party to the centre.
+She said that she was "not a fan of the left-right split", and was perceived as seeking to bring the party to the political centre.

 On 28 May 2019, Rendi-Wagner was unanimously confirmed by the SPÖ executive as the party's top candidate for the 2019 federal election.
 The party won 21.2% of votes, a loss of 5.7 percentage points, its worst ever result.
 Nonetheless, it remained the second largest party and largest opposition party.
 In the new National Council, Rendi-Wagner became foreign policy spokeswoman for the SPÖ.
 She also became chairwoman of the foreign affairs committee, and joined the standing subcommittee of the joint committee.